In this Article

 Keep in mind that the percentile for height and weight need not always be the same.
 For example, your baby may be 40th percentile in weight but in the 60th percentile in height and this can vary as they grow older.

 How to Measure Your Baby Boy at Home

 You can easily measure your baby at home.
 Here’s how:

 - Height: Measuring your baby’s height may be a bit difficult as he might wriggle a lot.
-Lie him on a flat surface like a bed or table and stretch his legs out.
-Using a tape measure, note his height from the top of the head to the soles of the feet.
+Place him on a flat surface like a bed or table and stretch his legs out.
+Using a tape measure, note his height from the top of his head to the soles of his feet.

 - Weight: You can get a baby weighing scale to measure your boy’s weight.

 - Head Circumference: Wrap a tape measure around the widest part of your baby’s head.
 It should pass above the eyebrows and ears.